All Products

 NAT firewall instance fee

-Billed based on the actual number of NAT firewalls created on the day.
+Billed based on the number of NAT firewall instances created on a given day.

-Daily NAT firewall instance fee = Number of NAT firewalls enabled on the day × Unit price per NAT firewall instance
+Daily NAT firewall instance fee = Number of enabled NAT firewalls × Unit price per NAT firewall instance

 Note